Whole Wheat Pumpkin Waffles

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-These healthier pumpkin waffles are delicious year-round but especially in the fall!
+These Pumpkin Waffles are delicious year-round but especially in the fall!
 Made with whole wheat flour and pumpkin puree, they make for a nutritious breakfast.
 We recommend doubling this recipe, so you can freeze a batch to use throughout the week.

 Ingredients for Whole Wheat Pumpkin Waffles

-- Milk (plain almond or oat milk works as dairy-free sub)
+- Milk – Plain almond or oat milk works as dairy-free substitution.
+Here are more dairy-free recipes.

-- Avocado oil (sub: melted coconut oil or butter)
+- Avocado oil – You can substitute melted coconut oil or butter.

 How to Make Pumpkin Waffles